Malaika68/Linear-Regression-Titanic-Data/README.md

 # Linear-Regression-Titanic-Data
-The dataset that we are going to use is Titanic: Machine Learning from Disaster.
+The dataset that we used was Titanic: Machine Learning from Disaster.
 The description and details of the data is given on https://www.kaggle.com/c/titanic#description from where you can download the data.
 Things I have done:
 1. Used different variants/ combinations to get the best representation of the data.
 2. Gradient Descent : fitted linear regression parameters θ to the dataset provided.